|Geologist cabin and Striped Butte in Death Valley, on day 2|

 I have ridden with Steve and John before and am impressed with their knowledge of the Mojave desert (which was unknown to me) and dirt biking (not my area of expertise either).
 I usually do my own routes without support, but it is a different style (more of a backcountry/nature experience, not on motorcycle either).
 Going with them offers a new learning experience and that is the real value to me, it is beyond the convenience of not having to organize anything.

 On my last motorcycle trips, I rode my Yamaha XT 225, which is a very mild trail bike.
 It can go everywhere the hardcore motorcycles can go, but much more slowly, mainly because the suspension gets overwhelmed as the pace picks up.
 It brays and bucks when being pushed, like the wild burros in this area.
-Steve gently suggested that I rent a KTM 350 from them for this trip, a much more aggressive motorcycle (three times the power, better suspension, 6 inches taller, but less weight).
+Steve suggested that I rent a KTM 350 for this trip, a much more aggressive motorcycle (three times the power, better suspension, 6 inches taller, but less weight) so I have an easier time keeping up.
 Steve is not pushy and tries to avoid hurting people's feelings.
 He could be more forceful, but maybe in that social circle, people's self-esteem is too closely linked to their possessions or self-assessed riding skills.
 I think it is a good idea to follow Steve's or John's suggestions when motorcycling is concerned.
 So a KTM for me this time.

 We start near Red Rock Canyon State Park near Cantil, although went around it on the west side.
 Another Red Rock Canyon, but this one in Nevada just before Las Vegas concludes our ride on day 3.
-Our group is 5: Steve and John lead the ride; Nick, the road manager for the Americana pop band Lord Huron, from Nashville, and Albert, a carpenter/building inspector, from Cleveland are the other participants.
+Our group is 5: Steve and John lead the ride; Nick, the road manager for the Americana pop band Lord Huron, from Nashville, and Albert from Cleveland are the other participants.

 |Starting off on day 1|